elierotenberg/coding-styles/es6.md

 ## Comments

-- Use `/* ... */` for non-jsdoc multiline comments.
-Use `/** ... */` for jsdoc comments.
+- `/* ... */`-style MUST be used for non-jsdoc multiline comments.

+- `/** ... */`-style MUST be used for jsdoc comments.

 - Be very careful when using trailing `//`.
 For single-line comments, comment on the previous line of whatever you're commenting.

 ## Whitespace

-- NEVER, EVER, use tabs characters.
+- Tab characters MUST not be used.
+Ever.
 Tabs are evil.
 Don't use them.

-- Use 2-characters soft-spacing.
+- Soft-spacing 2-characters MUST be used.

 ```js
 // bad